 - You transfer the loan to another lender; or

 - You transfer borrowing from one property to another.

 This is payable either at the end of the mortgage term, or before the end of your mortgage term if you transfer the loan to another lender or another property (known as ‘redemption’).
 You may be charged a separate fee by your solicitor or licensed or qualified conveyancer for their work relating to redemption of the mortgage and discharge of the security.

 The lender’s valuation report, which is used to calculate how much they will lend you.
 This is separate from any valuation or survey of the property you might want to commission.
 There are other homebuyers or structural survey options available to you at a cost and there may be different approaches in different parts of the UK.
 Some mortgages offer free valuations – the product details for your mortgage will tell you if this is the case.

 House Purchase: When you buy a new home you need to pay a conveyancer to complete the legal work required.
 They’ll carry out all the necessary legal checks on the property, make sure that you’re properly registered as the owner and ensure that all the necessary mortgage documentation is in place.

 Remortgage: If you're remortgaging with us we'll meet the standard legal costs.
-We instruct Countrywide Solicitors Panel to act for us in remortgage cases and they will get in touch with you.
+We work with LMS , who specialise in managing law firms for conveyancing transactions.
+We will pass them your details and they will be in touch shortly.

-Unencumbered and unregistered properties: If you don’t have a mortgage on your property at the moment but want to release equity, or if your property is not registered with the land registry, we’ll instruct Countrywide Property Lawyers to act on our behalf but be aware that you’ll need to meet the legal and valuation costs yourself.
+Unencumbered and unregistered properties: If you don’t have a mortgage on your property at the moment but want to release equity, or if your property is not registered with the land registry, we’ll instruct LMS to act on our behalf and they’ll be in touch with you shortly.
+But be aware that you’ll need to meet the legal costs yourself.